The joy of Sussex: What Harry and Meghan need to know

 "And when you go to Sussex, Whoever you may be, You may tell them all that we stand or fall, For Sussex by the sea" is tweaked by the fans of Premier League outfit Brighton to: "Oh we're going up to win the cup, For Sussex by the sea".

-So maybe the royal couple will pay a visit to The Amex next season to see Brighton play Harry's beloved Arsenal (even princes have flaws).
+So maybe the royal couple will pay a visit to The Amex to see Brighton play Harry's beloved Arsenal (even princes have flaws), who they beat in March.?
+Though this season's fixture is on Boxing Day, so they may have other plans.

-Who knows, maybe the Seagulls will gain a new fan in Meghan?
-Perhaps they'll beat the Gooners?
-Or even win that cup?

-Stranger things have happened and - after all - everyone loves a fairytale ending.
+This guide was first published in May 2018 when the Queen made the royal couple the Duke and Duchess of Sussex.